Booking deadline: Tuesday 19 December 2023

 Anne Davies was awarded the Denzil Brooks Trophy from the British Society of Audiology in 2010 for setting up this course.
 The course is taught by experienced senior leaders in audiology, and provides practical skills on all aspects of running audiology services.
-The course explores leadership qualities, communication skills, leading a team, business planning, change management, service development, innovation, and current issues in Audiology.
+The course explores leadership qualities, communication skills, leading a team, business planning, change management, service development, innovation, stress management, and current issues in Audiology.
 The course faculty also discuss leadership in a post-covid world, and the approaches necessary to lead in this new more remote / virtual world.

 The course gives time out to reflect on your skills and self-management, and there is opportunity to discuss with the speaker faculty in a relaxed setting.
 This is an exceptional opportunity to gain resources, tools and insights from key clinical leaders in audiology, who are motivated to pass on what has worked for them.